ncipollo/fnew/README.md

 * **string_prefix**: An optional prefix to prepend to the variable.
 * **string_replace**: Defines the string replace operation.
 The `old` key defines the string to find and the `new` key defines the string to replace it with.
 Both `new` and `old` may be set to variables (ex: `package_name`).
 * **string_suffix**: An optional suffix to append to the variable.

-## Input Transform
-**Description**: This transform allows the user to enter a value for a variable.
-It will prompt the user to input this during the transformation phase of project setup.
-The user will be accessible in other transforms via $<variable_name>